Who is Haruko?

 A commitment to the interruption of harmful habits of being is similar to a commitment to running a marathon (as opposed to a sprint).
 It will require discipline, endurance, stamina, patience and humility.
 For a different relationship with the land, with each other and within ourselves to be established, it will require a rearrangement of desires in the intellect, the body, and the psyche/unconscious.
 It will require a recalibration of our vital compasses (our hearts) and our radars (our guts) away from separability and towards the individual and collective shit that needs to be composted so that it becomes new soil.

-Consider this process as a practice of attention, intention and attunement with the wider living metabolism we are part of; a doula assisting with both death and birth at the same time, whose work emanates visceral responsibility (before “choice”), genuine humility (without humiliation), generosity that is not charity, compassion that is not transactional, patience and responsibility that are not virtue-signalling) and surrender (of our self-images and ways of life) without collapse.
+Consider this process as a practice of attention, intention and attunement with the wider living metabolism we are part of; like a doula assisting with both death and birth at the same time, whose work emanates visceral responsibility (before “choice”), genuine humility (without humiliation), generosity (that is not charity), compassion (that is not transactional), patience and accountability (that are not virtue-signalling) and surrender (of our self-images and ways of life) without collapse.

 In practice, this accord may help you to: